lexibank/tlopo/out/vol2/chapter7.md

 ## 5.3.
 Strength, toughness and speed

 Oceanic speakers tend to express the cluster of concepts ‘hard’ (of physical substances), ‘strong’ (of human beings), ‘quickly moving’ and ‘energetic’ with a single lexeme, and ‘soft’, ‘weak’, ‘slow’ and ‘gentle’ also with a single lexeme.
-Terms for the first, again due entirely to Blust (ACD), are POc &ast;paka(s) and &ast;laga(s), neither of them particularly stable (i.e. we find few reflexes of them).
-Terms for its antonym are &ast;[ma]lumu and &ast;ma-luas, both quite stable and thus widely reflected.
+Terms for the first, again due entirely to Blust (ACD), are POc _&ast;paka(s)_ and _&ast;laga(s)_, neither of them particularly stable (i.e. we find few reflexes of them).
+Terms for its antonym are _&ast;[ma]lumu_ and _&ast;ma-luas_, both quite stable and thus widely reflected.
 The latter is also used of calm weather in eastern Oceanic languages (see [Ch.5, §5.1](chapter5.md#s-5-1)).

 <a id="p-222"></a>